ghanashyamprabhu/RGB2YCbCr_py/ReadMe.txt

     with a .YCbCr extension(not a standard).
 v.
 The code uses specific constants for Kb and Kr for extracting the luma and chroma components

+HOW TO RUN THE CODE:

+The code can be run on the linux shell provided there is python installed on the system.
+Along with python, python-imaging is also a pre-requisite.
+The command for running the code is as follows

+    $ python RGB2YCbCr.py <BMP_Image_filename>